 of the development area).
 This study has identified the central route as the technically deliverable route and also

 identified a need for improvements to the Peacock Lane link to Jennetts Park.
 Over 80% of replies, including that

 from the Society’s Executive Committee, supported this route, but with a variation (called option B1) as the road

 approaches the Finchampstead Road that had been urged by a number of local residents.

 The Council agreed to proceed with the chosen route, subject to analysing the technical feasibility of the B1 option.

 In September 2015 the Council announced that it and Network Rail had agreed early delivery of what is being called the Eastern Gateway element of the SWDR.
 This will secure funding to provide the bridge over the railway from Montague Park and continue the SWDR as far as Waterloo Road.
 Because that new connection will allow traffic to use alternative routes, the Waterloo Road railway crossing can then be closed as planned.

-Detailed arrangements for delivery of the eastern Gateway section were made available for public comment in July 2017, to be followed by a planning application in the Autumn and completion in Summer 2019.
+Detailed arrangements for delivery of the eastern Gateway section were made available for public comment in July 2017, followed by a planning application in the Autumn.
+Completion is expected in Summer 2019.